UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 ### Part 2: Synchronising Files and Directories II
 * The `rsync -avz` command ensures that it is in archive mode (recursive, copies symlinks, preserves permissions), is verbose, and compresses on transmission.
 * Note that rsync is "trailing slash sensitive".
 A trailing / on a source means "copy the contents of this directory".
 Without a trailing slash it means "copy the directory".

+-- *Slide End* --
+-- *Slide* --

+### Part 2: Synchronising Files and Directories III
 * Rsync can be used in a synchronise mode with the --delete flag.
+Consider this with the `-n`, or `--dry-run` options first!

 | Command           | Explanation                                                          |
 |-------------------|:--------------------------------------------------------------------:|